top of page

 "The Glory has departed from Israel for the ark of God has been captured."
 (I Samuel 4:22)

 When I read these words the other morning, I was struck with sadness that the glory of the Lord had departed from amongst His chosen people.
-That instead of granting His "treasured possession" (Deuteronomy 7:6) victory over the enemy—in this situation, the Philistines—God allowed thousands of lives to be destroyed.
+Instead of granting His "treasured possession" (Deuteronomy 7:6) victory over the enemy—in this situation, the Philistines—God allowed thousands of lives to be destroyed.
 And the Philistines' possession of the Ark of the Covenant.

 For the Israelites, the Ark symbolized the presence of God.
-Contained inside were the tablets of the Ten Commandments, a gold jar of manna (from the Israelites years of wilderness wanderings), and Aaron's staff that had budded.
+Contained inside were the tablets of the Ten Commandments, a gold jar of manna (from the Israelites' years of wilderness wanderings), and Aaron's staff that had budded.
 Each was representative of God's sovereign rule over His people's lives.
-Representative that, as their Lord, from Him would come instruction, provision, and anointing.
+A representative that, as their Lord, from Him would come instruction, provision, and anointing.
 But, as indicated in this chapter, the Ark had become nothing more than a religious token, in an attempt to manipulate outward success and favor from God, apart from internal submission and faithfulness to God.

 But God cannot be manipulated by His people, and He's always about internal response.
 The prophet Joel put it this way: "Rend your heart and not your garment" (2:13), because God's people had a propensity for being adulterous within the covenant relationship they had with the One True God—the God who had brought them out of bondage into the promised blessings of His abundant goodness.